LAW FIRM MARKETING: SKYROCKET YOUR PRACTICE ONLINE

 Add a review request to the bottom of your invoices

-The number one law firm marketing strategy I see overlooked is the power of referrals.
+The number one marketing for attorneys strategy I see overlooked is the power of referrals.

-While it’s fantastic that most law firms get their customers from referrals, what it’s vital to take into account is that these referrals don’t just happen on their own.
+While it’s fantastic that most law firms get their customers from referrals, it’s imperative to take into account that these referrals don’t just happen on their own.

 For a referral to occur, you need to cultivate them.
 So, where should you start with clients?
 Tell them that you are looking for new clients and new work.
 They may not want to add to your workload, so they may refrain from telling their friends about your law firm.

 Make it clear that you want people to know about your firm.
-Remember, there are lots of ways to gain referrals and through customers is only one of them.
+Remember, there are lots of ways to gain referrals and through customers is only one avenue.

 Networking, both in-person and virtually, is an excellent way to cultivate referrals.
 Don’t be afraid to share the fact you’re looking for referrals with other professionals.

 Be open to the fact that you are looking for new customers.
 Send out emails, pass out leaflets, call your clients – the more open about this you can be, the better.